 This may include help for depression, trauma, dual addictions, codependency, or other complex conditions.
 Our clinicians have expertise in dual diagnosis and specialty training in areas such as trauma.
 We will create a tailored, cohesive treatment plan that covers all aspects of your health.

-Recreational, Art & Adventure Therapies is a hallmark of our program at Vertava Health we are proud to offer our patients.
+Recreational, art and activities are part of our programs at Vertava Health of Texas.
 Creation through art and experience through adventure can give those in recovery a chance to find a way to relieve stress, depression, and even post-traumatic stress disorder, which can be triggers for initial and subsequent substance use.
 We offer visual, performance, and applied arts such as painting, dancing, baking, and crafting, keeping in mind these can be a very useful part of recovery activities after discharge.

 Get Help Now